 For so long, you have worked at a job and at home, cultivating a successful career and a loving family.
 Focus on the future may have been limited to next year or even next week.
 However, as the years progress, it is important to consider what will happen when you are no longer able to make decisions about your own health, finances, or business.
 Life is unpredictable.
-One never knows when sudden medical needs will arise or an unexpected death will occur.
+One never knows when sudden medical needs will arise, or an unexpected death will occur.
 Having a plan already in place can ease some of the worry in these stressful situations.
-Though it can be difficult and emotional, it is important to formulate to get a plan in place today.
+Though it can be difficult and emotional, it is important to put a plan in place today.

 Devising a plan before a need arises can help families save time and money, while avoiding disputes during emotional moments.
 With a plan already in place, it is possible that families can:

-- Preserve family relationships.
+Preserve family relationships.
 All too often, when there is no clear plan, surviving family members argue over the assets.
 The rifts created in these situations are sometimes never repaired.
 A comprehensive estate plan leaves no uncertainty; family members have no reason for a dispute.

 Every family situation is unique, and each estate plan designed by the team at Stratton & Reynolds, LLC, is formulated with the specific needs and goals of the client in mind.
 Preserving your legacy and providing for your family can be done with the aid of a skilled attorney and the foresight to have these difficult discussions now.

 Types of Estate Planning Services Our South Carolina Firm Offers

 While a will is a commonly used estate planning tool, it is actually just one piece in a much larger puzzle.
 The knowledgeable team at Stratton & Reynolds, LLC, offers comprehensive services to cover a wide variety of situations, including some that you may have not considered before.
 Our services include:

 Last Will and Testament – Commonly known as a will, this document can tell the Court who you want to receive your things, name guardians of minor children, and state how you would like your remains disposed of, among other things.